-81. ElMazoudy and Attia (2018) noted reductions in bodyweight and deaths in mice dosed up to 2000 mg/kg bw/day ginger extract and Alnaqeeb et al., (2003), observed increases in serum aspartate aminotransferase (AST) in female rats dosed up to 500 mg/kg ginger extract.
+83. ElMazoudy and Attia (2018) noted reductions in bodyweight and deaths in mice dosed with up to 2000 mg/kg bw/day ginger extract and Alnaqeeb et al., (2003), observed increases in serum aspartate aminotransferase (AST) in female rats dosed with up to 500 mg/kg ginger extract.

-82. However, the Committee noted that the database was limited, and the extraction and concentration of ginger varied between the studies.
+84. However, the Committee noted that the database was limited, and the extraction and concentration of ginger varied between the studies.
+The Committee considered the animal studies to be inconclusive.
 On the basis of the available information, more data would be needed in order to allow for a robust investigation of the effects described above.
-Therefore, at present, the Committee were unable to determine a point of departure, to reach a conclusion.
+Therefore, at present, the Committee are unable to determine a point of departure.